 When these concerns persist, a woman who suffers from hair loss generally will consult a dermatologist for a proper treatment plan.
 In most cases some hair loss can be reversed if discovered in time.
 However, generally speaking, no doctor is needed to validate the first signs of hair loss, which often can push a woman into a state of high alert, if not panic.
-These signs are experienced in the privacy of the bedroom or bathroom; she wakes up in the morning to find hair on the pillow.
-She notices excessive hair loss when washing her hair and while brushing or combing.
-Her, once full, ponytail suddenly looks thinner or her part is widening.
+The signs are first experienced in the privacy of the bedroom or bathroom; she wakes up in the morning to find hair on the pillow.
+Then she notices excessive hair loss when washing and brushing her hair.
+Her once full ponytail suddenly looks thinner or her part is widening.

 Ways to combat Hair Loss